A Creative Leadership Program

 Liz is a process investigator forever seeking aha moments in personal growth, for herself and others.
 She likes unpacking nonlinear gray ideas and rethinking them into workable action plans that make space for deeper learning and awareness.
 Considering resources, incorporating diverse perspectives, and building networks brings a thoughtful and thorough approach to her work.
 She's curious about experiential facilitation methods and collective learning experiences.

-Before joining Goldsmith Strategies, Liz led creative sector engagement at the Arts + Business Council when it was formerly a Council of the Chamber of Commerce for Greater Philadelphia.
+Liz led creative sector engagement at the Arts + Business Council when it was formerly a Council of the Chamber of Commerce for Greater Philadelphia.
 She has served on the boards of the Arts Administrators of Color Network and the Spruce Foundation.
 Other recent professional engagements include participating in programs by the Artist Communities Alliance and Women of Color in the Arts and facilitating board retreats and board development workshops.

 Authenticity, balance, diligence, doing, and growth are the values that guide Liz personally and professionally.
 Originally from Washington State, Liz has spent time in the Washington, DC metropolitan area and Philadelphia.
 She is a dog mom, thrifter, roller coaster enthusiast, and ardent reader (currently Purple Hibiscus by Chimamanda Ngozi Adichie).
 ISTJ.
 Cancer/Leo rising.